Albert Schweitzer made only a single trip to the United States.

 Monday, July 18, 1949 In New York City/Enroute to Boston

-That evening, Albert left for Boston.
-It is unknown whether Helene accompanied him.
+That evening, Albert and Helene left for Boston.

 Tuesday, July 19, 1949 In Boston and Cambridge

-Schweitzer's plans for his three days in Boston included seeing "organs and friends".
+Schweitzer's plans for his three days in Boston were "to see people and to see organs".
 He also planned to go to Harvard University where "I will likewise see organs and friends."
+He considered his time in Boston to be a vacation.

 He held a press conference at the Unitarian Universalist Church building at 25 Beacon Street.
 The UUC's Beacon Press published many of his works.
-When asked what impressed him most about his visit to America, he replied "All these impressions--My impression is that America is not a thing apart by itself; not such a different sort of thing as some have the impression it is in Europe.
+Dr. Ross apparently acted as interpreter.
+When asked what impressed him most about his visit to America, Schweitzer replied "All these impressions--My impression is that America is not a thing apart by itself; not such a different sort of thing as some have the impression it is in Europe.
 The buildings are a little higher and the streets are a little longer, but the people are the same.
-My principle impression is of the very great kindness of the American people and the fact that my philosophy of reverence for life has spread among so many people as it has in this country."
+My principle impression is of the very great kindness of the American people and the fact that my philosophy of reverence for life has spread among so many people as it has in this country."28

 Wednesday, July 20, 1949 In Boston and Cambridge